 The children will be especially curious about you and the items you bring.
 We suggest not having too many loose things as they will undoubtedly want to investigate them.
 During our visit, they were fascinated by the dust blower for Brianna’s camera and even swiped a carabiner from her bag as I watched.
 It was all in good fun, though, and they returned the items before we left.

 The tour cost $710 Namibian dollars per person for a 2-3 hour tour ($53 USD) as of this writing.
 This seemed reasonable for the experience of getting to see a tribe with a knowledgeable expert who could speak their language.
-We weren’t expecting to pay the additional $139 NAD ($10) for groceries as we originally believed it was part of the tour fee.
+We didn’t expect to pay the additional $139 NAD ($10) for groceries, as we originally believed the tour fee included the tribe gifts.
 This wasn’t a big deal as we are happy to support the tribe, but it did take us a bit by surprise.

 What to expect when you arrive